A magical travel experience 2285 meters above sea level on Mount Sinai in Egypt.

 This post contains affiliate links.
 This means that we receive a small commission if you book through us, without it costing you any extra.
 This way you support our blog 🙂

-The Mountain’s History and Significance
+Mount Sinai’s History and Significance

-Mount Sinai is located in the southern part of the Sinai Peninsula, and according to Jewish and Christian tradition, it is the place where God revealed himself to Moses in the form of a burning bush.
+Mount Sinai in Egypt is located in the southern part of the Sinai Peninsula, and according to Jewish and Christian tradition, it is the place where God revealed himself to Moses in the form of a burning bush.
 Moses ascended Mount Sinai and received the Ten Commandments engraved on two stone tablets.
 He was said to be 80 years old at the time and spent 40 days and 40 nights on the mountain without eating or drinking.
 If true, he was a very fit old man!

-How to Get to Mount Sinai
+How to Get to Mount Sinai in Egypt

 If a night hike to Mount Sinai doesn’t appeal to you, you can climb the mountain during the day.
 There are fewer people then, but the heat can be unbearable in the summer.
 The sunset is less crowded than the sunrise, but then you have to descend in the dark, which can be challenging when you’re tired after the climb up.

-How Long Does It Take?
+How Long Does the Hike to Mount Sinai Take?

 On a sunrise hike to Mount Sinai, you depart from the hotel in the evening and return the next day around lunchtime.
 From Dahab, it takes about two hours to drive, and about three hours from Sharm el Sheikh.
 If you’re traveling independently, it’s wise to allocate extra time for the security checks.